FabricioCrespo/covid_mask_detection/README.md

-# Covid Mask Classification Pipline
+# Covid Mask Classification Pipeline

 This repository contains the necessary notebooks to traing, test, and probe different Deep Learning models in order to classify the incorrect use of face masks for COVID-19 awareness.